 This is the most common type of reverse mortgage.
-It is offered only by lenders approved by the Federal Housing Administration (FHA).
+Lenders can only offer it if they are approved by the Federal Housing Administration (FHA).
 All borrowers must receive HUD-approved counseling before closing.
-You can then use the loan for any purpose.
+Once you receive the loan, you can use it however you like.

 Proprietary Reverse Mortgage

 This is a private loan.
 It’s not federally insured by the government.
-This type of reverse mortgage will typically give the borrower a larger loan, but with much higher interest rates than an HECM.
+A borrower will typically receive a larger loan with this type of reverse mortgage, but at a much higher interest rate than with an HECM.

 Single Purpose Reverse Mortgage

 The least common of all, this kind of reverse mortgage is usually offered by state and local governments, or nonprofit organizations.
-The borrower can only use this money for a specific purpose, like property tax payments or home repairs.
+This loan can only be used for a specific purpose, like property tax payments or home repairs.

 How Does a Reverse Mortgage Work?

-In a traditional mortgage, you borrow money to buy a home.
-You make monthly payments to the lender to decrease the balance of your loan.
-Over time, your equity in the home grows.
-And once you’ve paid it off in full, you have complete ownership of your home.
+A traditional mortgage allows you to borrow money to buy a house.
+You make monthly payments to the lender to reduce the balance of your loan.
+You build equity in your home over time.
+Once your mortgage is paid off in full, you own your home outright.

 In a reverse mortgage, you borrow money against the value of your home.
-Common requirements for qualifying for a reverse mortgage include…
+Reverse mortgages are typically eligible for borrowers who are…

 - Owning your property outright or having paid down most of your debt on it

-- Living in the home as your main residence
+- Living in the home as main residence

 - Paying off an existing mortgage with money from the reverse mortgage

-As far as paying back the loan, that’s usually not required for as long as you live in the home.
+As for repaying the loan, you don’t have to do that as long as you live in the house.
 The loan doesn’t mature until the borrower passes away, moves out or sells the home.
-In many cases, the home will need to be sold to repay the loan.
+For many borrowers, the loan must be repaid by selling the house.
 Any leftover funds often go to the borrower’s heirs.